Summary

 The content on this page is accurate as of the posting date; however, some of our partner offers may have expired.
 Please review our list of best credit cards, or use our CardMatch™ tool to find cards matched to your needs.

+Want to make running your business easier?
+Establishing business credit or improving your personal credit profile is a great way to do that.
 Credit history and credit scores can play a big part in helping you scale your business if you want to get approved for financing.

 Personal credit can only take you so far, however.
 At some point, you’ll need to work on building credit for your business.
-Establishing a healthy business credit history isn’t as difficult as you might think, and these tips can help you get things started.
+Establishing a healthy business credit history isn’t as difficult as you might think, and these tips can help you get started.

 What is business credit?

 Business credit is simply a way to measure how responsible your business is when it comes to managing its finances.
+This is similar to personal credit.
+The difference is that business credit looks only at financial activity related to running your business.

 That includes factors such as: